gillianroberts1/blackjack/README.md

 The following scenarios were prioritised for the purpose of the assessment, these are within `Player.test.js`:

-- Given I play a game of blackjack
-When I am dealt my opening hand
-Then I have two cards
+- Given I play a game of blackjack, when I am dealt my opening hand, then I have two cards

-- Given I have a valid hand of cards
+- Given I have a valid hand of cards,
-When I choose to ‘hit’
+When I choose to ‘hit’,
-Then I receive another card
+then I receive another card
 And my score is updated

-- Given I have a valid hand of cards
+- Given I have a valid hand of cards, when I choose to ‘stand’, then I receive no further cards and my score is evaluated
-When I choose to ‘stand’
-Then I receive no further cards
-And my score is evaluated

-- Given my score is updated or evaluated
-When it is 21 or less
-Then I have a valid hand
+- Given my score is updated or evaluated, when it is 21 or less, then I have a valid hand

-- Given my score is updated
+- Given my score is updated,
-When it is 22 or more
+when it is 22 or more ,
-Then I am ‘bust’ and do not have a valid hand
+then I am ‘bust’ and do not have a valid hand

-- Given I have a king and an ace
-When my score is evaluated
-Then my score is 21
+- Given I have a king and an ace, when my score is evaluated, then my score is 21

-- Given I have a king, a queen, and an ace
-When my score is evaluated
-Then my score is 21
+- Given I have a king, a queen, and an ace, when my score is evaluated, then my score is 21

-- Given that I have a nine, an ace, and another ace When my score is evaluated
-Then my score is 21
+- Given that I have a nine, an ace, and another ace, when my score is evaluated, then my score is 21

 ## Example Gameplay